rilinium/Amiibank/README.md

 ## Requirements

-iPhone 7 or above and iOS 13 or above (for NFC write capabilities) A paid Apple Developer Account if building yourself, to enable NFC support.
+-iPhone 7 or above and iOS 13 or above (for NFC write capabilities).
+-A paid Apple Developer Account if building yourself, to enable NFC support.

 ## Installation